HowardHinnant/bbi/README.md

 C and C++ integers is made a little more civilized.

-For example, there is no integer promotion—that is, the sum of two 8 bit integers is an 8 bit integer.
-And all implicit conversions are value-preserving.
+For example, there is no integer promotion—that is, the sum of two 8 bit integers is an 8 bit integer—and all implicit conversions are value-preserving.
-Explicit conversions are supplied for conversions that are not value-preserving.
-And comparisons between signed and unsigned types always give the right answer.
+Explicit conversions are supplied for conversions that are not value-preserving, and comparisons between signed and unsigned types always give the right answer.
 Finally, if you need an integer with twice the bit width of the one you\'re using, this library provides it.